jarrencampos/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+Constant time.

 2. What is the runtime complexity of `push` using a linked list?
+Constant

 3. What is the runtime complexity of `pop` using a list?
+Constant

 4. What is the runtime complexity of `pop` using a linked list?
+Constant

 5. What is the runtime complexity of `len` using a list?
+Constant

 6. What is the runtime complexity of `len` using a linked list?
+Constant

 ## Queue